 CLSQL is written by Kevin M. Rosenberg and based substantially on Pierre R. Mai's excellent MaiSQL package.
+Recently, the UncommonSQL package has been ported and integrated with CLSQL.
 The main changes from MaiSQL are:

 - port from the CMUCL FFI to UFFI.

 - Optimized loading of integer and floating-point fields.

 - new AllegroCL ODBC interface back-end.

-- · compatibility layer for CMUCL specific code.
+- compatibility layer for CMUCL specific code.

-- · much improved robustness for the MySQL back-end along with version 4 client library support.
+- much improved robustness for the MySQL back-end along with version 4 client library support.

 - improved system loading.

-- · improved packages and symbol export.
+- improved packages and symbol export.

-- · transaction support.
+- transaction support.

+- UncommonSQL support.